wxMaxima-developers/wxmaxima/Compiling.md

     cmake -DCMAKE_INSTALL_PREFIX=/your/installation/prefix -G Ninja -S . -B ../build-wxm

-By default, wxMaxima tries to use OpenMP for parallelization, if the compiler supports that.
-You can remove OpenMP support with the option `-DWXM_USE_OPENMP=NO` added to the first cmake invocation.

 If installed, wxMaxima can use cppcheck to check the source for potential bugs that may escape detection during normal compilation.
 You can enable that with: `-DWXM_USE_CPPCHECK=YES` in the initial cmake invocation.
 For